burlinson/AI/_posts/2026-04-11-AI-Governance.md

 audio_text: "Listen to a quick summary"
 description: Tony Burlinson - Without AI Governance, Agentic AI is a liability.
 As autonomous AI agents begin approving loans, assessing risk, and executing trades, AI-first firms need clear accountability frameworks, explainability standards, and human-in-the-loop controls.
 Here is how to build an AI governance foundation for agentic AI demands.
 ---
 AI Governance sounds like something regulators and compliance officers should be concerned with.
-The rapid rise of agentic AI - systems that plan, decide, and act autonomously - makes AI Governance a core competency for all AI First firms.
+The rapid rise of agentic AI - systems that plan, decide, and act autonomously - makes AI Governance a core competency for AI First firms.

 We are rapidly approaching a world where AI agents will be technically capable of approving loans, flagging customers as high-risk, and even trading stocks.
 Humans in the workplace have clear boundaries, sometimes explicitly documented but often implicitly understood.